Qonfused/OCE-Build/docs/schema/Schema.md

 * Operating systems released before Apple Secure Boot was released (e.g. macOS~10.12 or earlier), will still boot until UEFI Secure Boot is enabled.
 This is so because Apple Secure Boot treats these as incompatible and they are then handled by the firmware (as Microsoft Windows is).
 * On older CPUs (e.g. before Sandy Bridge), enabling Apple Secure Boot might cause slightly slower loading (by up to 1 second).
 * As the `Default` value will increase with time to support the latest major released operating system, it is not recommended to use the `ApECID` and the `Default` settings together.
 * Installing macOS with Apple Secure Boot enabled is not possible while using HFS+ target volumes.
-This may include HFS+ formatted drives when no spare APFS drive is available. \end{enumerate}
+This may include HFS+ formatted drives when no spare APFS drive is available.
 The installed operating system may have sometimes outdated Apple Secure Boot manifests on the `Preboot` partition, resulting in boot failures.
 This is likely to be the case when an `'OCB: Apple Secure Boot prohibits this boot entry, enforcing!'' message is logged.

 When this happens, either reinstall the operating system or copy the manifests (files with `.im4m` extension, such as `boot.efi.j137.im4m`) from `/usr/standalone/i386` to `/Volumes/Preboot/<UUID>/System/Library/CoreServices`.
 Here, `<UUID>` is the system volume identifier.
 On HFS+ installations, the manifests should be copied to `/System/Library/CoreServices` on the system volume.